Deepening linkages between formal/non-formal VET system and the labour market needs in the context of lifelong learning in Georgia

 The project addresses the mismatch between vocational education and labour market needs in Georgia.
 Its main objective is to improve responsiveness of the formal and non-formal Vocational Educational and Training (VET) to the local labour market as well as to promote a lifelong learning process.

-The project is funded by the European Union and is being implemented in close cooperation with the Ministry of Education and Science of Georgia, professional colleges and VET centres across the country.
+The project was implemented in 2015 - 2017, with the financial support from the European Union (EU) and in close cooperation with the Ministry of Education and Science of Georgia, professional colleges and VET centres across the country.

 What we do

-We closely work with decision-makers to help develop new concepts and policies in the area of non-formal Vocational Education and Training as well as implement pilot projects in the selected regions of Georgia, including Samegrelo, Svaneti and Shida Kartli.
+We closely worked with decision-makers to help develop new concepts and policies in the area of non-formal Vocational Education and Training and implement pilot projects in the selected regions of Georgia, including Samegrelo, Svaneti and Shida Kartli.